openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_subsections.rst

 ===========================

-A subsection can contain a unit that is hidden from students and available to staff only.
+A subsection can contain a unit that is hidden from students and available to members of the course team only.
 That unit is not visible to students, even if the subsection has been released.

-The following example shows how an subsection that contains a unit that is hidden from students displays in the outline, summarized with a black bar.
+The following example shows how a subsection that contains a unit that is hidden from students displays in the outline, summarized with a black bar.

 .. image:: ../../../shared/building_and_running_chapters/Images/section-hidden-unit.png